smalltong02/keras-llm-robot/readme.md

   pip install -r requirements-macos.txt
   ```

+  7. If speech feature is required, you also need to install the ffmpeg tool.

+    // For Windows:
+    Download the Windows binary package of ffmpeg from (https://www.gyan.dev/ffmpeg/builds/).
+    Add the bin directory to the system PATH environment variable.

+    // For MacOS
+    ```bash
+    # Using libav
+    brew install libav

+    ####    OR    #####

+    # Using ffmpeg
+    brew install ffmpeg
+    ```

-  7. If you need to download models from Hugging Face for offline execution, please download the models yourself and place them in the "models" directory.
+  8. If you need to download models from Hugging Face for offline execution, please download the models yourself and place them in the "models" directory.
 If the models have not been downloaded in advance, the WebUI will automatically download them from the Hugging Face website to the local system cache.
   ```bash
   // such as the folder of llama-2-7b-chat model: models\llm\Llama-2-7b-chat-hf